USRSE/usrse.github.io/pages/wg/outreach.md

 ### Conference and Workshop Participation

-The US-RSE has had a presence at several conferences and workshops throughout its lifetime.
+US-RSE has had a presence at several conferences and workshops throughout its lifetime.
 For example:

 - Supercomputing 2021: [RSE-in-HPC Workshop](https://us-rse.org/rse-hpc-2021/), Student Program Orientation